MtADATA3101/Course_Documents_2025/Assignments/4_dplyr_styler.md

 #### Part 1: Update your live coding and submit to GitHub

 At the beginning of class on Sep.
+23, make sure you have saved dplyr_flight_example.R and pushed it to GitHub.

-24, open a new R script file.
-At the end of class, save it with a descriptive file name, commit it, and push it to your GitHub repository.
+At the end of class, commit it again, and push it to your GitHub repository.

 #### Part 2: Install styler and apply it to your dplyr file